vishalbakshi/webgpupuzzles/My Solutions.md

 ![Visualizing Test case 2 `idx` in Excel](screenshots/my_solution_puzzle_14_2.png)

 Test Case 2 was unique: it had only 1 thread per workgroup.
 Each of the 4 workgroups would be responsible for one dot-product between the 2x2 inputs `a` and `b`.
-To achieve this, I utilized wid.x and wid.y when loading data into shared memory.
-This was a breakthrough for me.
+To achieve this, I utilized `wid.x` and `wid.y` when loading data into shared memory.
+This was a conceptual breakthrough for me.

 And finally, the following code passes Test cases 4 and 5: